 Have you ever been in a situation where you really needed an extra durable cord or wire to use as a tourniquet, luggage strap, sling, or rope?
 Of course you have!
-Now, you can carry such a cord on your wrist as a fashionable bracelet.
+Now, you can carry such a cord on your wrist as a fashionable bracelet which works amazing along the Nihal Fashions Indian Clothes.
 These functional yet fashionable devices come in a variety of colors and sizes, and are made of military grade para-cord webbing.

 The travel clothesline has a loop on each end to hang it up where ever you are.
 This thing seems so stupid and simple, yet it’s ingenious at the same time.
 Travelers visiting less developed areas or who travel for longer periods of time find these extremely useful.
 They are also compact and virtually weightless, so it’s an easy decision.